 8. The offshore team lacks a leader

-In traditional offices, a manager oversees the motivating of team members and making sure that deadlines are met.
-In remote teams, however, this role is often lacking, making managing the team more challenging.
+In traditional offices, a manager oversees team members’ motivation and ensures that deadlines are met.
+However, remote teams often lack this role, making managing the team more challenging.

 - Provide senior-level leadership to manage the programs.

-He or she can be the project manager who can ease the challenges the offshore team is having.
-Aside from keeping the team motivated and at ease with the brand, he can schedule training, events, or dinners to give the team a sense of belongingness to the company.
+Aside from keeping the team motivated and at ease with the brand, they can schedule training, events, or dinners to give the team a sense of belongingness to the company.

-- Include a “B” task for when the team gets stuck on an item.
+- Include a “B” task when the team gets stuck on an item.

-There are many reasons for employees to feel stuck in the middle of work – business questions, vague requirements, hierarchy issues.
+There are many reasons employees feel stuck in the middle of work – business questions, vague requirements, and hierarchy issues.
 Yet, they also need to get things done by the end of the day.

 Assigning a “B” task will give them alternative items to work on.
 If they get stuck on the “A” task, they can have “B” and “C” items they can work on at the time being.